mymindishazel/marv-docs/faq.md

 # FAQ

+### 0) How do I add Marv to my server?
+First off, type `-invite` in a server where Marv can see and click the link it gives you.
+In the drop down menu, select your server and then press authorize.

 ### 1) Help!
 Marv drank a red bull and is playing music really quickly!
 Don't worry!
 All you have to do is type `-fix it` and Marv will play music at normal speed again.